-External Attendance: To include external auditor (Auditor General for Scotland) and b) To oversee and monitor the development of the CNPA's internal audit plan (in accordance with the Scottish Public Finance c) To receive and consider reports by the internal auditor d) To monitor the adequacy of the CNPA's internal control systems e) To consider reports by the external auditor on the CNPA's annual accounts and other matters f) To oversee the CNPA's arrangements for ensuring use of resources economically, efficiently and effectively (as required by s.19 of the National Parks (Scotland) Act 2000)
+- a) To agree appointment of an internal auditor. - b) To oversee and monitor the development of the CNPA's internal audit plan (in accordance with the Scottish Public Finance Manual). - c) To receive and consider reports by the internal auditor. - d) To monitor the adequacy of the CNPA's internal control systems. - e) To consider reports by the external auditor on the CNPA's annual accounts and other matters. - f) To oversee the CNPA's arrangements for ensuring use of resources economically, efficiently and effectively (as equired by s.19 of the National Parks (Scotland) Act 2000).